chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

     console.log(fourth_city) // we have a default of "London"

 ```
-The `popularCities` array above has three cities.
-On the syntax there are four variables with the fourth variable having default value asigned to it.
-Instead of `undefined` , it outputs `London`.
+- The `popularCities` has three cities.
+- On the `syntax` there are four variables with the fourth variable having a `default` value assigned to it.
+- Instead of `undefined` , it outputs `London`.
 Amazing!

-The prompt keyword can also assign the default.
+The `prompt()`  method can also assign the default.
 I'll be demonstrating this shortly.

 ```
         let sports = [